mightyjoe781/notes/docs/freebsd/freebsd_m1_vscode.md

 export PATH="/compat/linux/usr/sbin:/compat/linux/usr/bin:/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin"

 # note on next login make sure .profile is loaded and echo $PATH is same as what you set
+# only login shells load .profile so its possible it may not be set when ssh freebsd-vm is used, check this is loaded on vscode terminal
 ````

 ### SSH Config Block